Board of Directors

 - Establishing new partnerships and business relationships

-Eric Corneau, President/Co-Founder is Regional Dean South Okanagan-Similkameen at Okanagan College.
-Previously, Eric served as Vice President and Nunatta Dean for Nunavut Arctic College in Iqaluit.
+Mr. Corneau has served as Regional Dean South Okanagan-Similkameen at Okanagan College since 2017.
+Previously, Eric was Vice President and Nunatta Dean for Nunavut Arctic College in Iqaluit.
 He was responsible for the management and delivery of Inuit Language and Culture programs, Education Programs, and Student Services.
-In addition, he secured funding and managed over $50 million in key infrastructure projects, including the construction of the Nunavut Research Institute & Nunavut Trades Training Centre and the new Iqaluit Campus and Community Learning.
+In addition, he secured funding and managed over $50 million in key infrastructure projects, including the construction of the Nunavut Research Institute & Nunavut Trades Training Centre and the new Iqaluit Campus for Community Learning.

-He also served as president of the Association des francophones du Nunavut developing the French community media and the renovation of the community centre; an important venue for artists, festivals and community gatherings.
-In 2006 as president and founder of Mowaca Inc., a Gatineau-based consulting company, Eric and his team spearheaded the strategic planning process to develop a conceptual plan for Minnes Farm that resulted in the founding of Eco Echo.
+He also served as president of the Association des francophones du Nunavut developing the French community media and the renovation of the community centre; an important venue for artists, festivals, and community gatherings.
+In 2006 as president and founder of Mowaca Inc., a Gatineau-based consulting company, Eric’s team led the strategic planning process to develop a conceptual plan for Eco Echo.

 Christopher graduated from Principia College with a B.A. in Political Science.
 He holds an M.B.A. in Business Administration and a Masters in Arts Administration from Southern Methodist University (Dallas).
 He is credentialed by the Association of Fundraising Professionals as a Certified Fundraising Executive.

-Christine Tremblay, Board Member, has enriched the cultural life in Ottawa for over twenty years, as an arts consultant and founding executive director of Arts Ottawa East (AOE) Arts Council.
+Ms. Tremblay has enriched the cultural life in Ottawa for over twenty-five years, as an arts consultant and founding executive director of Arts Ottawa East (AOE) Arts Council.
 She offers expertise in organizational development, strategic planning, community development, lobbying, fundraising, collaborative facilitation and partnership development.
 Christine was the driving force behind Ottawa’s Shenkman Arts Centre, and raised $5 million for the Endowment Fund to support artistic activity within the Centre.

 Christine has led many successful advocacy campaigns to inspire and motivate citizens to become involved in their community.
 With boundless energy and enthusiasm she has succeeded in meeting the challenges of promoting the arts in Ottawa, improving the lives of artists and making the arts more visible and accessible.